clojure-lsp/clojure-lsp/docs/development.md

 - [The Clojure Way](#the-clojure-way)
 - Create a test for your bug/feature, then implement the code following the test (TDD).
-- Build `clojure-lsp` using `make` each time you have made changes, and test it manually in your client.
+- Build `clojure-lsp[.bat]` using `bb debug-cli` each time you have made changes, and test it manually in your client.
 This is the slowest option.

-Whichever development path you choose: For final testing, it is good to rebuild the binary with `make`.
+Whichever development path you choose: For final testing, it is good to rebuild the binary with `bb debug-cli`.

 There are two custom LSP methods `clojure/serverInfo/log` and `clojure/cursorInfo/log`.
 They can assist in debugging.